Folr/SDK-API-Documentation/ios-sdk.md

 ## Usage

 - In your AppDelegate.m file import **<​FolrBusinessSDK/FolrBusinessSDK.h>**

-and in the method ­​**-application:didFinishLaunchingWithOptions:** a​dd this line
+- In the method ­​**-application:didFinishLaunchingWithOptions:** a​dd this line

 ```
 [FolrBusinessSDK initializeWithAPIKey:@"your app WRITE token":@"your application WRITE token secret"];